muggy8/improbable/from-me-to-me/X1IapY2Y.md

 "How would you feel if someone fed you rotting... um..
 Oni meat without you knowing?"
 Phanna replied.

 "Um...
-What?" was my immediate reaction before I let any more of my thoughts slip.
+What?" was my immediate reaction but I stopped myself from blurting any more of my thoughts.

 That sounds rather disgusting indeed but it didn't feel right.